 A Birmingham surgeon who posed as a 15-year-old boy during online sex chats with a teenage girl has been jailed for two and half years.

-Dr Timothy Evans, who has worked at the Queen Elizabeth Hospital and specialised in the liver, encouraged the victim to reveal intimate parts of her body, Birmingham Crown Court heard.
+Timothy Evans, a registrar at the Queen Elizabeth and Good Hope Hospitals in Birmingham, encouraged the teenager to reveal intimate parts of her body.

-The 39-year-old had previously been found guilty of attempting to incite a child to engage in sexual activity following a trial at Birmingham Crown Court.
+He had previously been found guilty of attempting to incite a child to engage in sexual activity.

 During the trial, the doctor – who denied the offence – even claimed that another member of the university medical department must have been responsible.

 Police went to his home and seized three computers In April 2016.

 When they were examined it was discovered the doctor had set up a bogus Skype and email account on which he had registered his identity as that of a 15-year-old boy, the court heard.